Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 -   Psyshock
     -   Psyshock calls `EarlyJobInit()` on generic jobs for `IFindPairsProcessor` and `IFindObjectsProcessor`.
-The `EarlyJobInit()` method may be stripped for these jobs.
+The `EarlyJobInit()` method may accidentally be stripped for these jobs.